 Previous estimates by different workers have varied significantly, partly due to the differences in the methodologies applied, but mainly due to the coverage in terms of which veins were included in the estimate.
-In this report, mineral resource estimation was limited to the twenty-eight (28) veins delineated within MPSA-225-2005-XI.
-Resource estimates for the veins in MPSA-234-2007-XI as well as the known porphyry Cu-Au deposits were not included.
+In this report, mineral resource estimation was limited to the four (4) veins - Don Fernando, Don Joaquin, Saint Francis, Saint Vincent - delineated within parcel 4 of MPSA-234-2007-XI.
+Resource estimates for the veins in MPSA-225-2005-XI are presented in a separate report, while the known porphyry Cu-Au deposits within Parcel IV of MPSA-234-2007-XI were not included.